TailsisPeak/movie-web/README.md

 # Movie Web
 [![Sudo-Flix Image](.github/Sudo-Flix.png)](https://docs.undi.rest)

-**As mamy know, movie web is no longer on github. i am using the sudo-flix source to fix that.
+# As many know, movie-web is no longer on github. i am using the sudo-flix source to fix that.

 **I love piracy, you didnt hear it from me!**